Hernán Garrido Lecca

-Hernán Jesús Garrido Lecca Montañez (born May 18, 1960) is a Peruvian economist, writer, producer, inventor and politician.
+Hernán Jesús Garrido Lecca Montañez (born 18 May 1960) is a Peruvian economist, writer, producer, inventor, and politician.
 A popular children's literature author in Peru, he is most recognized by his work Pirates in Callao, which was adapted into the first CGI motion picture in Peruvian cinematography.

-At political level, he is a member of the Peruvian Aprista Party, serving in Alan García's second administration as cabinet minister, from 2006 to 2008.
+At political level, he is a prominent member of the Peruvian Aprista Party, having managed Alan García’s successful presidential campaign in 2006, after which he served as a cabinet minister in the first two years of García’s second administration.

+Early life and education

-Garrido Lecca graduated from the University of the Pacific with a major in economics.
-Subsequently, he attended Harvard Kennedy School and Massachusetts Institute of Technology, obtaining a Master's in Public Administration and a Master's of Science in Technology and Policy, respectively.
-He attained a PhD in Applied Economics at the University of Seville.
-His interest in literature led him to complete the master's program in Peruvian and Latin American Literature at the National University of San Marcos.
-He holds the rank of Major of the Peruvian Army (Reserve), and is a Private Pilot.
+Born in the district of Pueblo Libre in western Lima, Garrido Lecca completed his primary and secondary education at the Admiral Guise Naval School.
+Graduating from the University of the Pacific with a major in economics, he subsequently attended Harvard Kennedy School and the Massachusetts Institute of Technology, attaining a Master of Public Administration degree and a MS in Technology and Policy, respectively.
+He attained a doctoral degree in Applied Economics at the University of Seville.

+Garrido Lecca’s interest in literature led him to complete the master's program in Peruvian and Latin American Literature at the National University of San Marcos.
+Additionally, he holds the rank of reserve major of the Peruvian Army, and is also a private pilot.

+Inventing career

+Interested in invention, Garrido Lecca won the first prize in the National Inventors' Contest for “Original Ice Bucket 1 x 1” in 1996 and the Gold Medal at the XXV International Exhibition of Inventions in Geneva for the same invention in 1997.
+He has 11 patents, one of them registered and licensed in the United States for the ice bucket.

+In addition, Garrido Lecca founded and has presided over the Peruvian Society of Inventors, and often ranks among the top ten Peruvian inventors with a large number of patents.

+Political career

 After working in radio and television journalism in different media for more during the 1990s and publishing books in the fields of economics, science and technology, and consumer advocacy, Garrido Lecca entered politics by running for the Peruvian Congress at the 2001 general election with Union for Peru.
 Although not elected, he was recruited in the Peruvian Aprista Party as an advisor to former president Alan García.
-He was subsequently named the party's campaign manager for the 2006 general election.
+He was subsequently appointed as campaign manager for García’s successful presidential run for the 2006 general election.

+Cabinet minister under García

 At the start of the second presidency of Alan García in July 2006, Garrido Lecca was appointed Minister of Housing, Construction and Sanitation.
 In December 2007, he was rotated in the cabinet as Minister of Health.

-He resigned on October 14, 2008, amid the 2008 oil scandal, which led Alan García to sack his entire cabinet.
-Garrido Lecca was signaled as part of the scheme leading to the scandal, and currently remains under investigation alongside other former members of the administration.
+Garrido Lecca resigned on 14 October 2008, amid the 2008 oil scandal, which led president Alan García to sack his entire cabinet led by Jorge del Castillo.
+Mentioned in one of the audio tapes between the protagonists of the scandal, Garrido Lecca was called as a witness throughout the investigations in which he recognized having met with Dominican businessman Fortunato Canaan at some point before the scandal erupted.